Dear Members,

 harassment.
 All employees (viz., permanent, contractual, temporary, trainees) are covered

-under this policy.
+under this Policy.
 Any complaint received by the ICC shall be dealt appropriately in

-09, 2024.
-One complaint was received and the same was disposed-off during the said period.
+complaint was received and the same was disposed-off during the said period.

 The Company has in place a Fair Practices Code ("FPC") as